 MD w.x.y.z BOOT SERVER IP: w.x.y.z MTFTP..
-Intel Linux NBP, PXE-2.0 Beta-x (build nnn) Downloading linux kernel image PXE-T01: File not found.
+Intel Linux NBP, PXE-2.0 Beta-x (build nnn) Downloading linux kernel image

 If you see this message, you configured the PXE server and TFTP/MTFTP daemons correctly.
-The next step is to put the proper boot images in place.

-Launching the PXE Image for installing Red Hat Linux 7.1
+Launching the PXE Image for installing Red Hat Linux 7.2

-If you have completed all the steps above, you are now ready to launch the PXE image for Red Hat Linux 7.1.
+If you have completed all the steps detailed in the previous section, you are now ready to launch the PXE image for Red Hat Linux 7.2.